rkamysz/merkle-tree/README.md

 - Implementing the Merkle tree was a new experience for me.

-- Configuring the application in AWS is challenging, but also a valuable experience.
+- Configuring the application in AWS is challenging, but also a valuable experience. ***(Update)*** Yes, it was challenging, setting all the configurations by trial and error (chatGPT turned out to be helpful).
+Currently, there is still a problem with envs, which you probably saw in the instructions on how to run the API.
+The good thing is that in a stress-free moment, learning how to use and set up AWS resources is not a problem.

+- I also changed the file structure if you've seen the earlier one and it makes more sense now as the API is separated from libs

 ## Used Resources

 - Merkle Tree: [Merkle Tree: A Beginners Guide](https://kba.ai/merkle-tree-a-beginners-guide/)
 - [Chart](https://www.mermaidchart.com/app/projects/b780ec3a-82fd-4124-9aac-d9a3f92f0acc/diagrams/60cf4c6e-48f6-4d48-b83b-efcf38cbcb30/version/v0.1/view)
-- AWS Documentation
+- AWS Documentation and ChatGPT
 - Experience drawn from my daily work

 ## ToDo

-- Configure AWS.
 - Test the code's operation.
-- Add instructions for launching the application.
 - Add an endpoint for tree removal.
 - Add unit and API tests.
 - Expand the API documentation e.g. Swagger.